 Best accessed from Town Park and other locations throughout the Town’s Village Commercial District.

 Ok guys.
 When most donut lovers visit the Outer Banks, they go to the original Duck Donuts in the town of Duck.

 Admittedly, we promised our kids a visit too (even though we can walk to a Duck Donuts near our house in Cary).
 But when I typed in the address in Google maps, it said the store closed at 1pm (it closes at 1pm each day) which I thought was crazy!

 Luckily, one of our very good local followers on Instagram who had been providing excellent tips during our stay, suggested we go to Donutz on a Stick.
 He said it’s family-owned, not super busy, and better!
 And it turned out to be a great suggestion, trust us, our kids will tell you!

-They serve up made to order donuts and donut sundaes which our kids had (two donuts topped with ice cream and whipped cream).
+They serve up made to order donuts AND incredible donut sundaes which our kids had (two donuts topped with ice cream and whipped cream).

 Plus sandwiches, gluten-free and vegan offerings, coffee, espresso, gifts and souvenirs.